maschad/atoma-sdk-python/README.md

 <!-- Start SDK Installation [installation] -->
 ## SDK Installation

-> [!TIP]
-> To finish publishing your SDK to PyPI you must [run your first generation action](https://www.speakeasy.com/docs/github-setup#step-by-step-guide).

-> [!NOTE]
-> **Python version upgrade policy**
->
-> Once a Python version reaches its [official end of life date](https://devguide.python.org/versions/), a 3-month grace period is provided for users to upgrade.
-Following this grace period, the minimum python version supported in the SDK will be updated.

 The SDK can be installed with either *pip* or *poetry* package managers.